KrohNic/rsschool-cv/cv.md

 - Higher, BREST STATE UNIVERSITY named after A.S.
 Pushkin, specialty **Mathematics and computer science**
 - Higher, BREST STATE TECHNICAL UNIVERSITY, specialty **Software for Information Technologies**

+## **English**

+- I can easily read any documentation, watch videos and briefly talk in English with somebody.
+But without any practice at my current job my English level: **B1 (Intermediate)**
+- Daily I practice at [lingualeo.com](https://lingualeo.com/) and i've reached 31 level by now.